Report a concern and what happens next

 Possible outcomes of an investigation

 In all cases we will advise the person who reported a concern of the outcome of our investigation and explain our decision.
-The action we take will be proportionate to the scale of the breach and we will provide owners with the opportunity to address the issue before considering formal enforcement action.
+The action we take will be proportionate to the scale of the breach and we will will normally provide owners with the opportunity to address the issue before considering formal enforcement action.